Smithoo4/hello-world/README.md

 # hello-world

-My Hello Word repository for learning about Github and stuff
+This is my Hello World repository.
+I am using to learn Github and other stuff like python in my spare time as a hobby.